sriemer/fix-linux-mouse/README.md

 A usbhid quirk can also be set by the kernel boot option `usbhid.quirks`.
 E.g. `usbhid.quirks=0x413c:0x301a:0x00000400` sets `HID_QUIRK_ALWAYS_POLL`
 for the Dell MS116 mouse with idVendor `0x413c` and idProduct `0x301a`.
+Usually up to four usbhid quirks can be provided in a comma-separated list.
+With `HID_QUIRK_IGNORE` (`0x00000004`) it is also possible to exclude a device.
 The USB IDs can be displayed with `lsusb -vvv`.

 If you find out that a quirk is required for your device, then please report